CodingAP/advent-of-code/writeups/2022/day15_writeup.md

 Example: `2 * (5 - 3) + 1 = 5`

-With this, you can easily find how many spaces collide with a specific line, which helps solve this problem
+With this, you can easily find how many spaces collide with a specific line, which helps solve this problem.